 Fortunately, this condition can be successfully treated.
-If you think you may have dry eye syndrome, contact Dr. Veronica and Dr. Alan today, who will offer you a proper evaluation and provide you with the best options to treat your DES.
+If you think you may have dry eye syndrome, contact Dr. Alan Schlussel and Dr. Hannah Canuto today, who will offer you a proper evaluation and provide you with the best options to treat your DES.

 Dry Eye May Develop As a Result of…